jeffrey-hui/URC-18/docs/usage/rover_gazebo.rst

 Launch files
 ------------

-As explained in the :doc:"structure documentation <../structure/rover_gazebo.rst>", each world defined there has a launch file corresponding to it.
+As explained in the :doc:`structure documentation <../structure/rover_gazebo.rst>`, each world defined there has a launch file corresponding to it.
 There are no parameters in these launch files.
 For all the worlds, see the table under ``worlds`` in that file.